krispybataa/final-proj/README.md

      - Performance evaluation
      - Visualization of results

-3. The notebooks will guide you through:
+3. The notebooks contain the following sections:
    - Loading and cleaning the dataset
    - Feature preprocessing and selection
    - Model training and evaluation